In 1968, the USA officially banned psilocybin.

 At the US federal level, psilocybin is classified as a Schedule I controlled substance.

-However, this law doesn’t carry as much weight as you might think because each state has the option to supersede these laws with something else.
+However, this law doesn’t carry as much weight as you might think because each state can supersede these laws with something else.
 If state regulators so choose, they could move to legalize magic mushrooms for recreational use, medicinal use, or both.

-On the other hand, spores (used for cultivation) are legal in most states, as they do not contain either of these psychoactive chemicals.
+On the other hand, magic mushroom spores (used for cultivation) are legal in most states, as they do not contain either of these psychoactive chemicals.

 Many people confuse the terms legalization and decriminalization, thinking they’re synonyms.